The Library is able to supply photocopies by email to barristers provided that copyright is not infringed.

 We can supply copies of material for the following purposes as these are specifically permitted under the copyright legislation:

-· Judicial proceedings
+- Judicial proceedings

-· Non-commercial research or private study.
+- Non-commercial research or private study

-Please complete the relevant form below.
-Please include as much detail about the document as possible, such as a title, author, page number, citation, party name, etc. If you’re struggling to locate cases, legislation or journal articles, we’re happy to find them for you or direct you to an alternative source.
+- Include as much detail about the document as possible, such as a title, author, page number, citation, party name, etc. If you’re struggling to locate cases, legislation or journal articles, we’re happy to find them for you or direct you to an alternative source.

 If the item is required urgently or you need assisting locating a document reference please contact the library enquiry desk providing as much information as possible.

 We will do what we can to assist, but please be aware that we are unable to carry out in-depth research on your behalf.